-1 "Our road to net zero", AXA Investment Managers, https://www.axa-im.com/who-we-are/our-road-net-zero companies in the unconventional oil & gas sector focusing in particular on tar sands, arctic and shale.
-More recently, since April 2023, we have tightened multiple exclusion criteria on coal, oil & gas, i) putting a stricter exclusion threshold to companies generating more that 15% of revenues from thermal coal mining and/or power generation (against 30% before), ii) excluding all companies with new coal mining or power generation projects or expansion plans, and iii) putting a stricter exclusion threshold to companies generating more than 5% of revenues from oil sands production (against 20% before).
-The exclusion threshold based on coal revenues is also planned to be reduced at 10% starting 2026 in OECD countries as part of our commitment to exit from coal by 2030 in OECD countries, and we are committed to exit all coal investments in OECD countries by the end of this decade, and throughout the rest of the world by 2040.
+- Exclusions: AXA IM excludes firms which fail to meet certain climate change criteria, focusing in particular on coal, as well as unconventional oil & gas.
+Our investment portfolios exclude coal-based electric power generating utilities and coal mining assets that are not credibly demonstrating a commitment to energy transition.
+Since early 2022 we also exclude companies in the unconventional oil & gas sector focusing in particular on tar sands, arctic and shale.
+More recently, since April 2023, we have tightened multiple exclusion criteria on coal, oil & gas, i) putting a stricter exclusion threshold to companies generating more that 15% of revenues from thermal coal mining and/or power generation (against 30% before), ii) excluding all companies with new coal mining or power generation projects or expansion plans, and iii) putting a stricter exclusion threshold to companies generating more that 5% of revenues from thermal 5% of revenues from oil sands production (against 20% before).
+The exclusion threshold based on coal revenues is also planned to be reduced at 10% starting 2026 in OECD countries as part of our commitment to exit from coal by 2030 in OECD countries, and AXA IM is committed to exit all coal investments in OECD countries by the end of this decade, and throughout the rest of the world by 2040.
 This commitment will be implemented over time, using exclusion but also engagement approaches.
-Investors should note that exclusion policies have limited application for real estate assets.
+Investors should note that exclusion policies have limited application for real estate assets. - Transparency: since 2022, the ESG reporting available for our Article 8 and Article 9 products include an enhanced climate section, detailing historic metrics (carbon intensity for scope 1 and 2 as well as upstream scope 3).